 “Olympia” by Édouard Manet shows a nude woman lying on a bed being brought flowers by a servant.
-Olympia’s confrontational gaze caused astonishment when the painting was first exhibited because some of the details in the painting identified her as a prostitute.
-Also “Olympia” was a name associated with prostitutes in 1860’s Paris.
-Most paintings during this period of art that were this large size depicted historical or mythological events, so the significant proportions of this picture is another factor that caused surprise.
+Olympia’s confrontational gaze caused astonishment when the painting was first exhibited because the details in the picture identified her as a prostitute.

 - Title: Olympia

 - Medium: Oil on canvas

 - Date: 1863

 - Dimensions: H: 1,300 mm (51.18 in).
 W: 1,900 mm (74.8 in).

 - Born: 1832 – Paris, France

 - Died: 1883 (aged 51) – Paris, France

 - “The Starry Night Over the Rhône” by Vincent van Gogh